Why Does My Rottweiler Stand Between My Legs: A Strange Canine Behavior

 Out of nearly 200 registered purebred breeds, the Rottweiler is the AKC’s eighth most popular breed.
-So clearly, people are choosing the Rottweiler as their companion canine of choice for a reason.
+So clearly, people are choosing the Rottweiler as their companion canine for a reason.

 These dogs are born to be protection and guard dogs.
-Many military, police, and private security entities choose Rottweilers to be part of their canine corps.
+Many military, police, and private security entities choose Rottweilers as part of their canine corps.
 Families are also favoring the Rottweiler for personal protection needs.

 Suffice it to say, no one who chooses a Rottweiler for protection expects to see their big, strong dog standing between their legs!
 Why would your Rottweiler stand between your legs?
 Let’s discover the answer here.

 Why Does My Rottweiler Stand Between My Legs?

 There are two ways to answer why your Rottweiler stands between your legs.
 The difference is found in training.

 A Rottweiler that stands between your legs without being trained is demonstrating submissive or anxious behavior – in other words; your Rottie stands between your legs because they are seeking protection or comfort from you.

 Contrast this with a Rottweiler trained to stand between your legs as a learned skill (see the next section for more on this).
 In this case, your Rottie is standing between your legs on cue because this is what the situation requires.

 Learn About Teaching a Rottweiler to Stand Between Your Legs

 This YouTube video gives a quick and helpful overview of how to teach your Rottweiler to stand between your legs on command.